 Informative Essay Topics

 If the topic is not assigned, you will need to choose your informative essay topic.
 You might probably be stuck in this step if you have a wide range to choose from.
 Take your time and keep these pieces of advice in mind to select the most appropriate topic.

 Sometimes, teachers and professors will require presentations or speeches to come along with the written essay.
-This is why it is smart to pick a topic that is interesting enough to a wide audience (something people can relate to) and can be explained clearly through speech.
+This is why it is smart to pick a topic that is interesting enough to a broad audience (something people can relate to) and can be explained clearly through speech.
 Here are some examples!

 - The origin of language